What are the UK's most popular home improvements?

 7. Knocking through rooms

 Open plan living areas are a perennial favourite among architects or interior designers alike.
 By creating a feeling of ‘flow’ throughout the home, open plan areas feel both brighter and airier.
 They also allow your household to socialise easier — you can easily chat to the person cooking in the kitchen while you are unwinding on the sofa in lounge area. check our guide to open plan living here.

 Under the current remit of Permitted Development, many extensions added to homes, providing they fit certain criteria, can be carried out without the need to apply for Planning Permission.

 One of the chief advantages of building an extension to your home, over say moving to a larger one, is that you can tailor exactly what the new space will be like, to fit it to your family’s desires perfectly.
 Click here to find out in more detail about Opun’s extension service.

 5. Fixing up the garden

-While we tend to focus on making improvements inside our home, and sometimes to it’s exterior, many of us tend to overlook the garden.
-But, having a nice looking outside space is key to your home’s ‘curb appeal’ so should not be over look.
+While we tend to focus on making improvements inside our home, many of us tend to overlook the garden.
+But, having a nice looking outside space is key to your home’s ‘curb appeal’.
+Therefore it should not be over looked.

-Even, if you’re not fussed about increasing your home’s value few things beat the simple joys of a hot summer’s day spend lazing in the back garden, check out our suggestions for some creative ways you can get your outside area ready for the Summer, even if it feels a long time away!
+Even, if you’re not fussed about increasing your home’s value, few things beat the simple joys of a hot summer’s day spent lazing in the back garden.
+Check out our suggestions for some creative ways you can get your outside area ready for the Summer, even if it feels a long time away!